(Sometimes referred to as BOAS or BAOS)

 Dogs with brachycephalic airway syndrome should be fitted with a harness that does not tug at the neck area.
 It is not advisable to use a regular neck collar or choker chain for these dogs, since the collar can put undue pressure on the neck.
 We ask that owners provide an appropriate harness that fits the dog properly and that the dog is used to wearing.
 In the event that our drivers/handlers feel that your dog is pulling insistently and that this may be affecting your animals breathing they will limit the animals walks as much as is practical under the circumstances.

-Dogmovers is fully insured but our insurance policy does not cover veterinary bills, death or loss associated with BAOS or any other existing physical condition that an animal may have.
+Dogmovers is fully insured but our insurance policy does not cover veterinary bills, death or loss associated with BOAS or any other Pre-existing physical condition that an animal may have.
 Such insurance is not available in Australia and to the best of our knowledge no pet carrier in Australia offers such insurance.
-It is possible for individuals to obtain cover for their personal companion animals through the RSPCA and other insurance providers but it is possible that this condition would not be covered as it would be classed as a pre-existing condition.
+It may be possible for individuals to obtain cover for their personal companion animals through the RSPCA and other insurance providers but it is possible that this condition would not be covered as it would be classed as a pre-existing condition.

 If you are purchasing a mature Brachycephalic animal we suggest that you discuss this condition with the previous owner and ensure that an appropriate agreement is in place regarding ownership, liability and a refund of the purchase price in the event that the animal if affected seriously enough that it is unable to be transported to you.